-Most of the newcomers and even some experienced people struggle with basic questions in Financial planning ..
-I hear most of the readers on this blog and over chat with them asking same kind of questions over and over again .
-So here are top 10 questions and there answers .
-Read them and find out if it contains some of your doubts too ..
+Most of the newcomers and even some experienced people struggle with basic questions and concepts of Financial planning.
+I hear most of the readers on this blog and even over the chat with them asking the same kind of questions over and over again.

-Ans : Term Insurance , Split the Insurance into 2 Insurance providers , better to take 5% increasing Cover option .
+Answer: Term Insurance, split the Insurance between 2 Insurance providers, better to take 5% increasing Cover option.

-Ans : Invest in Equity Diversified Mutual funds via SIP .
-Keep reviewing the funds every 2-3 yrs .
-For now choose the funds from this list of Best Mutual funds in 2009 .
+Answer: Invest in Equity Diversified Mutual funds via SIP.
+Keep reviewing the funds every 2-3 yrs.
+For now, choose the funds from this list of Best Mutual funds in 2009.

-Ans : Yes , The answer is same as #2 .
-Invest in Equity Diversified Mutual funds via SIP .
-Keep reviewing the funds every 2-3 yrs .
-For now choose the funds from this list of Best Mutual funds in 2009 .
-If you are not a big risk taken and have some heart problem , Invest in Balanced funds .
+Answer: Yes, The answer is same as #2.
+Invest in Equity Diversified Mutual funds via SIP method.
+Keep reviewing the funds every 2-3 yrs.
+For now, choose the funds from this list of Best Mutual funds in 2009.
+If you are not a big risk taken and have some heart problem then Invest in Balanced funds.

-Question 4# I have recently got very excited by the idea of doing Stock Trading and make some consistent money from Stock Trading within some months .
-Any Tips ?
+Question 4# I have recently got very excited by the idea of doing Stock Trading and make some consistent money from it.
+Any Tips?

-Ans : Better do what you are doing right now ..
-Trading is not every one’s cup of tea .
-Unless you are very determined of making it as a career or a semi career , Don’t even try Trading unless you have no hobbies to keep your self busy .
-Read How a new comer should start in Stock Markets first .
+Answer: Better do what you are doing right now… Trading is not everyone’s cup of tea.
+Unless you are very determined of making it as a career or a semi-career, don’t even try Trading unless you have no hobbies to keep your self-busy with.
+Read How a newcomer should start in Stock Markets first.

-Question 5# I want to invest in a FD or Endowment Policies for my child Education or Retirement which is more than 10 yrs away , Shall I ?
+Question 5# I want to invest in FD or Endowment Policies for my child Education or Retirement which is more than 10 yrs away, Shall I?

-Ans : No !! .
-FD and Endowment Policies provide very bad “post tax post inflation” returns .. most of the times .. its Negative return after adjusting inflation and tax . the purchasing power of your money will decrease drastically in these kind of Endowment polices ..
+Answer: No!!
+FD and Endowment Policies provide very bad “post tax post inflation” returns… most of the times… it’s Negative return after adjusting inflation and tax.
+The purchasing power of your money will decrease drastically in these kinds of Endowment policies.

 Always remember